kkrt-labs/ef-tests/README.md

 Passing all these tests qualifies allows a client to gain confidence on his execution layer.
 For further information, please refer to the [official documentation](https://ethereum-tests.readthedocs.io/en/latest/).

-As Kakarot is an EVM running within CairoVM, we can't run these tests using the Ethereum Foundation runner ([retesteth](https://github.com/ethereum/retesteth)).
+Kakarot is an EVM running within CairoVM, coupled with a [RPC](https://github.com/kkrt-labs/kakarot-rpc/tree/main), which would make it possible to run these tests using the Ethereum Foundation runner ([retesteth](https://github.com/ethereum/retesteth)).
+However, in order to limit the possible number of interactions and avoid adding failing points, we develop our own simplified test runner based on Reth's ef-tests runner.
-We therefore need to develop our own runner to be able to run these tests on Kakarot and thus certify our compatibility with the EVM.

 ## Requirements